ausgerechnet/cwb-vrt/README.md

 <story num="4" title="A Thrilling Experience">
 ```
 cwb-vrt usually refers to the name of the XML element (e.g. `story`) as "level" of the s-att.
 Note that in the CWB, each attribute-value pair will be stored as a separate s-att (here: `story_num` and `story_title`) with **annotation**.  `p` and `s` do not have any annotation.

+## VRT files for CQPweb ##

+Not all VRT files accepted by the CWB can be used for CQPweb:
+- only a relatively small number of `<text>`s are possible (up to ~ 1,000,000, preferably fewer)
+- there has to be an XML-element with unique IDs `<text id="...">`
+- meta data stored in `<text>`-attributes can be used for subcorpus creation and restricted queries, but they have to be marked as **categorical** in CQPweb — and this only works if all values are valid MySQL-identifiers

 ## Installation ##